 But what actually went wrong with the sentient stationery, and what lessons can we all learn as AI-powered digital assistants quickly become the preferred channel for customer interactions?

 What went wrong with Clippy?

 First, let’s just say that Clippy was a pioneer.
-As a virtual assistant that would respond to certain context and be continuously available, he carved new ground in the digital assistant space, which is only fully being explored and realised today.
+As a virtual assistant that would respond to certain context and be continuously available, he carved new ground in the digital assistant space, which is only fully being explored and realised today with conversational AI technologies.

 That being said, we can learn more from Clippy’s mistakes than his successes – from a design, conversation development and purely human perspective.

 Critics of Clippy say his real problem was that he was “optimized for first use.”

 Clippy’s most popular action was to say “It looks like you’re writing a letter” and offer to help.
 That may be good if you are writing your very first letter, but if you aren’t (as most users weren’t) it became “infuriating”.

 His second most memorable feature?
 If you were idle at your computer – say, talking to someone in real life or thinking what to write next –Clippy would start knocking on the screen to get your attention.
 Why it was designed to interrupt is puzzling.
 It was a cool animation in 1997, no doubt, but one that served no purpose unless you had genuinely dozed off mid-sentence.

 What we’ve learned